Mid-contract price rises: How they work

 Section N relates to ending the contract by giving Virgin Media 30 days' notice.

-However, as a result of merging with O2 in June 2021, Virgin Media have recently stated they'll be adopting O2's pricing terms and implementing contractual price rises of Retail Price Index (RPI) + 3.9% from April 2023.
+However, as a result of merging with O2 in June 2021, Virgin Media stated they would be adopting O2's pricing terms and implemented contractual price rises of Retail Price Index (RPI) + 3.9% from April 2023.

 Further details: Price rises by provider